Whenever I voice my need for a break, I’m sort of baffled when everyone else thinks they know what I need before I do.

 I feel like, because of that, I won’t know what to do with myself as they outgrow me and leave the nest.
 Because the thought already brings me to soft sobs.

 So I need a break to find myself again.
 Not all the time, but on a regular enough basis that I can feel balanced, stable, refreshed.

 When it’s time for the kids to get ready in the morning, just once it’d be nice for someone else to do that for me (cough, cough, I’m looking at you, husband).
 I want to sleep in without having to ask for it, and I want a little bit of freaking recognition for everything that I do.

 I’m tired of being the only one who knows where the pants and shorts are in the dresser drawers.
 Exhaustion is depleting me because nobody seems to care if Mom is at her wits’ end.
 And some days, Mom is at her wits’ end.

 Take these kids who are hanging off my limbs and do not allow me to clean or do laundry while they are gone.
 Someone, anyone, please force me to take a break and leave this house, because I’ve been made to believe that I do not get one.

 Even saying these words, I feel guilty and unworthy.
 I feel like this is what I signed up for when I became a mother, and I shouldn’t complain at all.
 Maybe I should just get used to it now.
-But needing a break isn’t really a want; it is a need.
+But a break from motherhood and domesticity isn’t really a want; it is a need.

 In the event of an airplane malfunction, would I put my oxygen mask on first or my child’s?
 I would put mine on.
 Because let’s be honest, a passed out mother would not do my children any good.
 I know that’s a drastic example, but that’s how serious this is.
 Moms are often at the top of the caring-for-little-people pyramid, and when her needs are not catered to, the whole damn thing can come tumbling down.